The UK education system is respected around the world for its high-quality teaching and excellent results.

-The UK is respected around the world for the high quality of its education system.
-The Scottish education system is slightly different to that in England.
+The Scottish education system is slightly different to England.
 Studying a degree in Scotland gives you the chance to try a range of subjects before choosing your specialism.
-The standard length of a Scottish university undergraduate degree is four years, giving you a broader and more flexible education (a limited number of three-year undergraduate degrees are available).
+The standard length of a Scottish university undergraduate degree is four years, giving you a broader and more flexible education.

-Even if you have already decided what you want to do, you can still choose to study additional subjects.
-Education in Scotland tends to involve a high level of independent study, and you can study additional subjects alongside your degree major.
-Employers value Scottish degrees for their breadth of knowledge.
-This means you will have the best chance of success in your chosen field.
+The Scottish university system tends to involve a high level of independent study, and you can study additional subjects alongside your degree major.
+Employers value Scottish degrees for their breadth of knowledge, giving you the best chance of success in your chosen field.

-The International Study Centre introduces you to the style of teaching that you will experience when you progress to your degree at Strathclyde.
-Programmes at the International Study Centre include tutorial, seminar-style classes and large group lectures.
-You can study a pathway to an undergraduate degree, Bachelor of Business Administration degree or a postgraduate degree within one of the four faculties of the University.
+The International Study Centre introduces you to the same style of degree-level teaching that you will experience at the University of Strathclyde.
+All international students will experience tutorials, seminar-style classes and large group lectures.
+You can study a pathway to an undergraduate degree, a Bachelor of Business Administration degree or a postgraduate degree within one of the four faculties of the University.

 Students at Scottish universities spend a lot of time studying independently.
-Some degrees also involve practical work and/or fieldwork.
+Some degrees involve practical and/or fieldwork.
 Assessments at Scottish universities may include:

 Universities in Scotland often offer undergraduate students the support of a personal tutor.
-Independent learning is an important aspect of the Scottish education system, so your personal tutor is there to help keep you on track.
-Staff at university encourage independent learning by giving you the basic information to go away and gain a deeper understanding of your subject.
-Learning to work by and for yourself is an important skill to have as a graduate.
+Independent learning is an important aspect of the Scottish education system, and your personal tutor will help you to keep progressing.
+The University’s staff encourage independent learning by giving you the information you need to go away and gain a deeper understanding of your subject.
+Learning to work by yourself is an important skill to have as a graduate.